-Welcome to the website for the Department of Biological Sciences at The University of Alabama.
+Welcome to the Department of Biological Sciences at The University of Alabama.

 Currently, our faculty are located in six different buildings on campus and at the Dauphin Island Sea Lab on the coast.
 The University of Alabama Arboretum and the Tanglewood Biological Station, both under the departmental umbrella, also provide resources for both research and education.
 We have nearly 1,500 majors, and we are hiring several new faculty members each year.
 These are exciting times for biological sciences at UA!